digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/tutorial/manage-users-groups.md

 # Managing Users and Groups

-This guide explains how to manage users and groups in ToolJet.
+This guide explains how to manage users and groups in JumpStart.
 For an overview of the permission system, please refer to the [Permissions](/docs/org-management/permissions) documentation.

 ## Managing Users Across Workspaces

-Admins can view and manage users across all workspaces in their ToolJet instance.
+Admins can view and manage users across all workspaces in their JumpStart instance.
 To view users across workspaces:

 1. Go to **Settings** > **All Users**.
 2. This will let you view all users in your instance across all workspaces.